mluerig/RR/README.md

 # Interactive plotting

+---

+Hi!

+**Please check the dowloads section first**

+Everything I present will be referenced from this readme.
+I host all files and documents on github using 'pages' (e.g. this readme: https://mluerig.github.io/RR/README.md).

+Additionally there will be some apps published on shiny (e.g.: https://luerig.shinyapps.io/Sample_001a) and on my personal homepage (http://www.luerig.net/files/rr).

+I hope that by the time of my talk this repository will be in a shape that allows you to simply fork it and run the code along with my presentation.

+---

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->
 **Table of Contents**  *generated with [DocToc](https://github.com/thlorenz/doctoc)*